Skip to content

 Terminal window

-This shows your authentication status and configuration.
+This shows your LLM and integration configuration.

 If you’ve found a bug or unexpected behavior:

-1. Check existing issues: github.com/unfault/cli/issues
+1. Check existing issues: github.com/unfault/unfault/issues

 2. If new, open an issue with: